-What the filter does: The X-Pro II filters provides vintage colors, high contrast, and golden hues.
+What the filter does: The X-Pro II filters provide vintage colors, high contrast, and golden hues.

 This filter is cool for outdoor and landscape photography.
-If you want to add some peaceful and soothing effect to your photo, Sierra is your choice.
+If you want to add some peaceful and soothing effects to your photo, Sierra is your choice.